-As a large organisation in our region, the Northland DHB has a big influence and can significantly contribute to climate change by reducing its carbon emissions.
+As a large organisation in our region, Te Whatu Ora has a big influence and can significantly contribute to climate change by reducing its carbon emissions.

 Sustainability shares a lot of similar values towards the kaitiakitanga (meaning guardianship) of our resources and environment.
-Serving a large Māori community, Northland DHB acknowledges its responsibility to tangata whenua (people of the land) to act together as kaitiaki (guardians) in the active management of our hospitals in an environmentally sustainable way, respecting ancestral links and cultural practices.
+Serving a large Māori community, Te Whatu Ora acknowledges its responsibility to tangata whenua (people of the land) to act together as kaitiaki (guardians) in the active management of our hospitals in an environmentally sustainable way, respecting ancestral links and cultural practices.

-The sustainability vision of Northland DHB is defined like so:
+The sustainability vision of Te Whatu Ora is defined like so:

 “As professionals in healthcare we continuously care for healthy people living in a healthy climate